What do you want to do?

 The Missouri National Recreational River offers 3 different Junior Ranger programs for different age levels.

 Take a hike or bike the trails throughout the park cooridor.
 The national park and it's neighboring state parks provide a lot of opportunities to hike and bike.

 Get on the water by canoe or kayak!
 This is the best way to experience the park.

 Every Kid in a Park initiative is aimed at providing an opportunity for each fourth grade student across the country to experience federal lands and water in person.
 Logon onto the Every Kid in a Park website to complete an on-line activity and earn a voucher that can be exchanged for a plastic pass at park entrance stations.
 The Every Kid in a Park Pass gives students free access to public lands during their fourth-grade school year and up through August 31.

-Our ranger staff has put together some fun puzzles for you!
-Click on the name to download a PDF copy.
+Our ranger staff has put together some fun puzzles for you.
+Although we encourage you to be outside exploring, we know that sometimes the weather isn't always perfect.
+Click on the name to download your puzzle.